Man killed in fiery crash into restaurant, police say

 Most Popular

-According the release, there were two other people in the building at the time of the crash — identified by a fire official as the restaurant owner and his wife, both of whom live upstairs from the establishment — but they were not injured.

-Police said the man was driving a 2004 Nissan Quest eastbound on Jericho Turnpike about 12:35 a.m. when he lost control of the vehicle and struck both an unoccupied, parked 2011 Ford pickup truck and the restaurant.
-The vehicle then caught fire, they added.

-Jose Luis Estevez, 73, known as Luis, the owner of the Casa Luis restaurant, said he was asleep in the apartment above the restaurant when he was awoken by a loud noise.
+The restaurant’s owner, Jose Luis Estevez, known as Luis, and his wife, Carmen, fled their apartment above the establishment at 1033 W. Jericho Turnpike as the overturned minivan burned below with the driver alone inside.

-“I heard a big boom,” she said.
+“I heard a big boom,” Carmen Estevez said.
 “I thought it was the garbage.
-Then I heard another one and I thought this is not garbage.”
+Then I heard another one and I thought ‘This is not garbage.’ ”

+Police said the 2004 Nissan Quest was heading eastbound on Jericho Turnpike when it lost control and hit the building.
+The minivan crashed through a concrete retaining wall, police said, and struck a parked Ford pickup before hitting the restaurant and igniting.

+On Sunday morning a wrecked sign, toppled tree, skid marks in the parking lot of a business next door, and the partially smashed concrete wall, showed the path of the minivan as it careened into the east side of the restaurant.
+The outside walls of the Estevez couples upstairs apartment were pitch black from the flames and smoke and the windows were missing.

+Luis Estevez said he was asleep in the apartment when a loud noise outside woke him.

-She said she looked out the window and saw the reflection of flames in windows in a building across the street and realized their home and restaurant was on fire.
+His wife, Carmen, who was already awake, said she looked out the window and saw the reflection of leaping flames in the windows of a building across the street and realized their home and restaurant were on fire.

+Commack Fire Chief John Barry said the force of the crash caused a gas leak in addition to the fire and the gas was turned off.

+Pedro Rodriguez, 33, who lives next door, said Sunday he heard the screech of a vehicle braking at high speed before the sound of a crash.
+Rodriguez said he and his brother went out to see what happened.

 The couple said they did not yet know the extent of damage but were grateful they were not injured.

-“We probably saved the business,” Barry said, though he added, “The side of the building where the kitchen is is pretty much destroyed.”

-The kitchen was destroyed in the approximately 75-seat Spanish restaurant, but the dining room was untouched by fire.
-Debris from the firefighting effort lay scattered on the carpet and everything smelled of smoke.

-Estevez said he hopes to reopen as soon as possible.
-He said he opened the restaurant about 30 years ago.
+Luis Estevez said he plans to reopen the restaurant, which first started serving customers 30 years ago.
 He and his wife emigrated from Spain and served Spanish cuisine from their native region of Galicia.
-He continued to cook in the restaurant, but she said she retired and now takes care of their grandchildren.
+Estevez continued to cook in the restaurant.
+His wife said she retired and now takes care of their grandchildren.

-“We sacrificed for years and years and then this happens,” his wife said.
+“We sacrificed for years and years and then this happens,” Carmen Estevez said.
 “I just can’t believe it.”

+Because firefighters were already at another fire nearby when called to the scene, Barry said the restaurant was likely saved because it didn’t take much time for firefighters to respond although “the side of the building where the kitchen is pretty much destroyed.”

 Barry said the Kings Park, Commack, East Northport and Smithtown fire departments responded to the scene.